lb3dev/lilac/README.md

 Features
 ---------
 ### YouTube
-- Navigating to a channel will default to its Videos page
+- Redirect to Videos tab when navigating to a channel/user
-- Always force Video playback in Theater Mode
+- Force player playback in Theater Mode
+- Force player playback quality
+- Filter/remove comments that may contain malicious external URLs from spam